withakay/digitalocean-socks-proxy/terraform/README.md

 ### Destroy the Infrastructure

-When you're done, destroy the droplet to stop incurring charges:
+When you're done, destroy the droplet and clean up:
 ```bash
 make destroy
 ```
+This will:
+1. Destroy the DigitalOcean droplet
+2. Remove the droplet's IP address from your `~/.ssh/known_hosts` file

 ## Security Features